mkenne11/nogotofail-pii/docs/create_tls_proxy_cert.md

 ## 2. Create the TLS man-in-the-middle certificate key pair

-The new certificate will be created to perform the TLS man-in-the-middle (MitM) inspection between the mobile device and server.
+A new certificate will be created to perform the TLS man-in-the-middle (MitM) inspection between the mobile device and server.
 The certificate keys will be generated from the root CA.

 ### a.
 Preparation

 The new certificate files will be stored in a different directory.
-The suggested folder name is mitm and should be created under the CA folder:
+The suggested folder name is tlsmitm and should be created under the CA folder:

 ```mkdir /root/ca/tlsmitm```